shaloo/docs.arcana/docs/quick-start/gasless-quick-start.md

     **Gasless via third-party wallets**

     For third-party wallets, enabling gasless transactions requires adding code to call the `doTx()` method of the  {{config.extra.arcana.gasless_sdk_name}} once the user is authenticated.
-Refer to the code snippet listed earlier.
 This will allow third-party wallets to support the gasless transaction.
+For details, see code snippet below:

+    {% include "./code-snippets/gasless_integrate_doTx.md" %}

 ## Step 5: Deploy App